ForBio and UiB Dead Wood Course 2021

 Meals are covered for all course participants.

-Participants are requested to arrange own travel/medical insurance valid in Norway.
+Participants are requested to arrange own travel/medical insurance valid in Norway including cover of COVID-19 treatment.

 Accepted applicants will receive official invitation letters from the course organizers, visa and medical insurance costs are not covered.